-As shown in Figure B-78, approximately 41,227 13,063 people are employed in Venice but live outside of the city boundaries, commuting into the Ccity for work.
-Only 3,573 4,757 employed residents commute to jobs outside the Ccity.
-Another 1,037 1,174 people are estimated to live and work in the Ccity limits.
-Based on Considering the rising costs of real estate feedback from area stakeholders, the large employee inflow could be partially attributable to the comparatively higher cost of housing in the city.
-It is likely that many of the people commuting in are accessing lower paying jobs targeting the tourism economy - retail, restaurants, and entertainment services.
-According to PGT, more than one half of their employees live in North Port/Port Charlotte, while only 15% live in Venice.
+As shown in Figure B-8, approximately 13,063 people are employed in Venice but live outside of the city boundaries, commuting into the city for work.
+Only 4,757 employed residents commute to jobs outside the city.
+Another 1,174 people are estimated to live and work in the city limits.
+Considering the rising costs of real estate, the large employee inflow could be partially attributable to the comparatively higher cost of housing in the city.

-Figure B-4 B-8: Commuting Patterns, City of Venice, 2013 Venice Commuting Patterns (Inflow/Outflow Job Counts), 2022
+Figure B-8: Venice Commuting Patterns (Inflow/Outflow Job Counts), 2022

-Source: U.S. Census Bureau, 2022 Commuting (Journey to Work), displayed through OnTheMap demographic data viewer
+Source: U.S. Census Bureau, 2022 Commuting (Journey to Work), displayed through OnTheMap demographic data viewer.